mjcaisse/cppnow-website/src/pages/about/faq.md

 * Fill out your bio and upload a photo.
 The most valuable part of C++Now is the opportunity to meet the other attendees.
 When everyone updates their bios and uploads their photos, it makes it easier for all of us to get to know each other.
 * Fill out your personal schedule.
 This is not only convenient for you, it is very important for the conference.
 We use the personal schedule information to decide which session goes in which room.

+#### Will I need a car?

+Parking is not a problem if you have a car, but a car is not needed.
+Aspen is small enough that you can go almost anywhere on foot and the Meadows Resort has a shuttle that will take you to and from the airport as well as downtown Aspen.
+Plan to do a good deal of walking, but plan to do it slowly.
+The mountain air is fresh and clean.
+And thin.